-When it comes to buying the right sunscreen, there are so many choices you may not know which is best.
-Sunscreen, or sunblock, protects skin against the sun's ultraviolet A (UVA) ultraviolet B (UVB) rays, which cause sunburn.
+When it comes to sunscreen, there are so many choices you may not know which option is the best sunscreen for kids.
+Sunscreen, or sunblock, protects skin against the sun's ultraviolet A (UVA) and ultraviolet B (UVB) rays, which cause sunburn.

-- Sun protection factor (SPF) of 30 or higher
+- Look for a sun protection factor (SPF) of 30 or higher

-- Contains zinc oxide or titanium dioxide (better for sensitive skin)
+- Make sure it contains zinc oxide or titanium dioxide (better for sensitive skin)

-- Broad spectrum coverage (meaning the sunscreen protects against both UVA and UVB rays)
+- Choose a broad-spectrum coverage (meaning the sunscreen protects against both UVA and UVB rays)

 Sunscreen isn't just for the beach or warm weather.
 You should apply it anytime your child is going to be outdoors.
-Even it's not sunny, 80 percent of ultraviolet rays still get through the haze.
-In addition, snow reflects 80 percent of the sun's power.
+Even if it's not sunny, 80% of UV rays still get through the haze.
+In addition, snow reflects 80% of the sun's power.

-“Anyone six months or older needs to wear sunscreen," says Nnenna Agim, M.D., division director of Dermatology at Children’s Health℠.
-“If your child is under six months, we recommend limited exposure to the sun.
+"Everyone 6 months or older needs to wear sunscreen," says Dr. Agim.
+"If your child is under 6 months, we recommend limited exposure to the sun.
 Keep your baby in the shade, with a hat and clothing to cover their sun sensitive new skin."

-Spray on sunscreen can be great for saving time, but it puts your child at risk of breathing in harmful chemicals when you spray.
-Opt for lotion-style sunscreen, which also contains moisturizers for the skin.
-The thicker and greasier the lotion, the more water resistant it tends to be as well.
+Spray on sunscreen seems like a great timesaver, but it actually puts your child at risk of breathing in harmful chemicals when sprayed.
+Instead, opt for sunscreen lotions, which also contain moisturizers for the skin.
+The thicker and greasier the lotion, the more water-resistant it tends to be as well.

 A big mistake is that some parents just don't put enough sunscreen on their children.
-In general, it takes about one ounce (two tablespoons) of sunscreen to cover the exposed parts of your body.
-Less for smaller children.
+In general, it takes about one ounce (two tablespoons) of sunscreen to cover the exposed parts of your body – and a bit less for smaller children.
 Make sure important parts of your child's body are covered, such as the nose, ears, neck, hands and feet.
 Lips also are at risk for sunburn, so select a lip balm with an SPF 30 or higher.

 Apply sunscreen 30 minutes before your child will be exposed to the sun and plan to repeat the process every one to two hours, or sooner if your child has been in the water.